Reasons for Hair Loss (Alopecia)? and is Hair Loss Preventable?

 Hair may not be vital for our physical well-being, but it is an important aspect of our physical appearance and often determines how other people perceive us.
-Although people tend to associate hair loss with the male gender, the truth is that both men and women can be affected.
+Although people tend to associate hair loss (alopecia) with the male gender, the truth is that both men and women can be affected.
 Reasons for hair loss include hormonal imbalance, diseases and stress, to name a few.
 It is often temporary and hair grows back once the underlying cause has been eliminated.
 In other cases, hair loss is permanent.
 Some causes are gender-specific, while others affect both sexes.

 A glimpse into hair anatomy and growth